Costco David’s Butter Pecan Meltaways Review

 Cost

-I paid $12.99 Canadian for the cookies (regular price).
+I paid $12.99 Canadian for the cookies (regular price) in 2018 and in 2024 the price is $16.99 Canadian.
 For that price, you get about 60 cookies and a pretty nice tin.
-I always appreciate packaging like this, because I always reuse the tin for other things and it’s almost like getting a little something extra on top of the product itself.
+I always appreciate packaging like this, because I always reuse the tin for other things.
 Pecans definitely aren’t a cheap nut, so I took that into consideration as well.
 I find the price of the overall package to be about right.

 Convenience